 ADVERTISING

-Three pillars for innovative founding culture
+Three pillars for an innovative startup culture

 The concept of the games hub is based on three essential elements:

-Strong partner and clear focus
+Strong partners and a clear focus

-Hesse -wide networking with Frankfurt
+Hesse-wide networking with Frankfurt

-Further information on the HUB31 at:
+Further information about HUB31 can be found at:

 👉 www.hub31.de